abishek982001/ARP-Spoof/README.md

     * OR
     * python3 arp_spoof.py --target Target IP Address --gateway Gateway IP Address
  * You can also type python3 arp_spoof.py --help for guidance
- * Press ctrl+c to stof ARP spoofing and restore IP Address
+ * Press ctrl+c to stop ARP spoofing and restore IP Address